consandstuff/consandstuff.github.io/rhythmcons/sound-voltex/sdvx-normal/index.md

 # SDVX PC Controller (DIY)

+>Another update: April 11th 2020
+- It's been almost 3 years.
+- I fixed some pictures not showing.
 >Last update: July 31th 2017
 - Finished controller, check out the video at the end of the page.
 - Fixed position of the knobs.
 Check the github page.